react-boilerplate/react-boilerplate-typescript/docs/general/typescript.md

 **Type-safety:** Follow [react-typescript-guide] rules and tips for maintaining type safety through out the layers

+> Most of the components are not explicitly typed, especially their props are marked as any.
+The type-safety logic is same across the whole project, so, I only restricted and declared types for HomePage container to set an example.
+You can apply the same logic to all the components etc...

 Feedback is extremely welcome (I created a typescript version for the project I was doing.
 It was switched on the fly, so it is probably missing lot of things)